Writing Pages And Blog Posts With SEO In Mind

 Having an editor or a fellow colleague review new work is an easy way to see if the topic is being clearly communicated.
 Content often needs revision and clarifying before posting.
 Don’t be afraid to change areas or use simpler wording.

-When a new piece is created, let the audience know about it.
-A big part of SEO is keeping audiences up to date and engaged in what current projects are in the works.
 Posting new work on shareable sites like Facebook, Instagram, and twitter helps improve engagement.
 If an audience finds the new content helpful, they may share it with a friend who also passes the word along.

 Leaving a comment section on content helps engagement with the audience and understand what questions they may need answered.
 Responding to these comments shows people how much you care and are listening.